enzokro/awaq-agents/README.md

 Additionally, we also have the ability to set a "prefill" prompt before calling the tool loop.
 Prefilling is an incredibly powerful tool that allows us to directly steer a model's output.
 It basically bootstraps the model's response by *forcing* it to start with the given prefill prompt.
 Prefill is a fantastic and improvable way to better condition our agent's output.

-Their is also an implementation of the Anthropic [think tool](https://www.anthropic.com/engineering/claude-think-tool) that gives the model access to extra think space when needed.
-This feature thrives with good prompting for complex tasks.
+Their is also an implementation of the Anthropic [think tool](https://www.anthropic.com/engineering/claude-think-tool) that gives the model access to extra thinking space when needed.
+This feature excels with good prompting on complex tasks.

 Your interaction should look something like:
 ![Sample interaction](image.png)